-that region favors either the sedimentation or preservation of relatively organic rich material.
-Sediment PC decreased in a regular north-to-south fashion along the mainstem bay from about 4.5% PC in the upper bay at Still Pond to about 2% PC at our southernmost station near Pt.
+Pond to about 2% PC at our southernmost station near Pt.
 No Point.
 Sediment PN and PP exhibited significantly different spatial patterns (Fig. 6-8b,c).
 Although the sediments at Windy Hill and Ragged Pt. were relatively nitrogen rich compared with that found at the other tributaries, sediment PN increased from Still Pond to the mainstem station at R-64.
 Sediment PP presented an altogether different pattern (Fig. 6-8c): upper tributary sediments were consistently enriched in PP relative to the sediments found downstream.
 In contrast, sediment PP appears to remain essentially uniform or perhaps decrease slightly with distance down the mainstem bay.
+Recently collected data largely support these trends.

 The abundances of C, N, and P in sediments at the SONE monitoring stations suggest that the sediments accumulating in the upper tributaries and perhaps the upper mainstem are enriched in carbon and phosphorus relative to nitrogen.
 These patterns can also be seen in the sediment property-property plots shown in Fig. 6-9.
 Sediments from the lower tributaries and lower mainstem bay (Locations 2 & 3) are the most rich in nitrogen relative to carbon.
 Sediments from the upper tributaries and Still Pond (Locations 1 & 4) form groups of points well above (i.e., depleted in nitrogen) the main group representing the mainstem and lower tributaries.
 Similarly, plots of PN vs. PP (Fig. 6-9b) and PC vs. PP (Fig. 6-9c) illustrate that the sediments from the upper tributaries are rich in PP relative to PN and PC compared with sediments from the mainstem bay.
-Deposition of carbon and phosphorus via sorption, flocculation, and perhaps precipitation reactions in the low-salinity reaches of the tribuataries and bay are probably responsible for the observed sedimentation patterns of these elements.
+Deposition of carbon and phosphorus via sorption, flocculation, and perhaps precipitation reactions in the lowsalinity reaches of the tributaries and bay are probably responsible for the observed sedimentation patterns of these elements.